fsprojects/Avalonia.FuncUI/docs/components/component-basics.md

 ## Component (fun ctx -> ...)

-Creating a component using the regular constructor of the `Component` class. `Component` inherits from `Border` and therefor can be used like any other Avalonia control.
+Creating a component using the regular constructor of the `Component` class. `Component` inherits from `Border` and therefore can be used like any other Avalonia control.

 ```fsharp
 // create a Component that can be directly used in a Avalonia app